w3c/threat-model-web/index.md

 The web browser operates within an ecosystem that includes several external dependencies, systems, or entities it interacts with or relies upon:

 *   **Operating System (OS)**: The browser runs with privileges granted by the OS, equivalent to user privileges.
 Browser security goals must manifest correctly between tabs, websites, and the OS.
 The OS provides a higher level of security against direct network connections than browsers.
-*   **Network/Internet Infrastructure**: The browser's primary function involves requesting instructions and content from arbitrary locations on the Internet.
+*   **Network/Internet**: The browser's primary function involves requesting instructions and content from arbitrary locations on the Internet.
 This relies on the underlying network protocols like TCP/IP, which the browser presumably trusts.
 The decentralised nature of the internet means unencrypted data is likely being read by someone.
 *   **Web Servers and their backend**: These are the primary source of content, instructions (scripts, HTML), and resources for the browser.
 The browser must surrender control and execute commands provided by the server.
 A web server can also reduce a browser's security.
 Websites interact with databases, off-site storage, and corporate data centres.
 Data flows between the browser context and these backend systems.
 *   **Third Parties/Other Origins**: Modern web applications often include resources and scripts from other origins, which must also be executed.
 Websites may depend on third parties for ads, analytics, or authentication databases.
 *   **Native Applications**: Other applications installed on the user's system can potentially access browser assets directly (e.g., via file system or memory inspection).